mayukhkchanda/react-interview-experience/Clearwater-Analytics/README.md

 ## Round III - Techno-Managerial - React.JS Custom Hooks - 45 mins

 1. This was a short techno-managerial round with a React.Js coding question with a few follow up question.
-Started with a short introductio with the current assignment, roles & responsibilities.
+Started with a short introduction with the current assignment, roles & responsibilities.
 Followed by a coding question and follow up questions.

 1. Implement a `usePrevious` custom hook that can track the previous value.